istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 `"RBAC: access denied"`.
 This is because Istio authorization is "deny by default", which means that you need to explicitly define access control policy to grant access to any service.

-> There may be delay due to caching on browser and policy delayed delivered to Istio proxy.
+> There may be some delays due to caching and other propagation overhead.

 ## Namespace-level access control